-If you’re looking for front garden ideas that will increase the appeal of your home from the street and make it look more expensive, take a leaf out of the latest book from Matthew Cantwell.
+If you’re looking for front garden ideas that will increase the street appeal of your home from the street and make it look more expensive, take a leaf out of the latest book from Matthew Cantwell of Secret Gardens.

-Called Secret Gardens after his award-winning landscape design company by the same name, on the pages founding director Matt shares some of his projects and reveals how these gardens came to life.
+In the pages of Matt’s book Secret Gardens, named after his award-winning landscape design company by the same name, he shares some of his projects and reveals how these gardens came to life.
 The results are a stunning coffee table book filled with magnificent images taken by Nicolas Watt of breathtakingly modern landscape design, together with a rich source of practical landscaping ideas.

-Matt’s best gardening hack to make the front entrance look expensive on a budget?
-“Planting that sets you apart in the street - a well selected and well positioned tree, partly concealing the house and creating intrigue,” he suggests.
+Matt’s best gardening hack to make the front entrance look expensive on a budget is greenery.
+“Planting that sets you apart in the street – a well selected and well positioned tree, partly concealing the house and creating intrigue,” he suggests.

 One trick of the trade, says Matt is to balance hard surfaces with the softness of planting and/or areas of lawn.

 Money-saving ideas for a beautiful garden